The New Jersey Office of the Public Defender is always searching

 staff to join the agency and provide our clients with the best

-The NJOPD has regional offices in all 21 New Jersey counties for criminal and juvenile trial matters; magnet offices around the state for all abuse and neglect and termination matters on the trial and appellate levels; a central appellate office for all criminal/juvenile cases located in Newark, NJ; and a central management office in our headquarters based in Trenton, NJ.
+The NJOPD has regional offices in all 21 New Jersey counties for criminal and juvenile trial matters; magnet offices around the state for all abuse and neglect and termination matters on the trial and appellate levels; a central appellate office for all criminal/juvenile cases located in Newark, NJ; a central management office in our headquarters based in Trenton, NJ; and magnet offices around the state for representation in mental health matters.

 The NJOPD welcomes applications for public interest internships in its various regional offices.
 Interns may potentially be placed in any of our offices.
 Students who are currently enrolled in law school are given priority.
 Occasionally, opportunities arise for internships for paralegal students, social work majors and college juniors and seniors.